denoland/deployctl/action/README.md

   with:
     project: my-project
     entrypoint: index.js
-    cwd: dist
+    root: dist
 ```

 The `entrypoint` can either be a relative path or file name, or a an absolute
 URL.
-If it is a relative path, it will be resolved relative to the `cwd`.
+If it is a relative path, it will be resolved relative to the `root`.
 Both
 absolute `file:///` and `https://` URLs are supported.

 To deploy the `./dist` directory using the [std/http/file_server.ts][fileserver]